SkylineCommunications/dataminer-docs/connector-help/connector_help/Liebert_UPStation_GXT2-700RT230.md

 ## About

-The Liebert UPStation GXT2-700RT230 driver uses SNMP to poll data from the device.
+The Liebert UPStation GXT2-700RT230 connector uses SNMP to poll data from the device.
 The data will be displayed on different pages, each related to a different subject.

 For some of the parameters, the value can be changed.
 The rate at which the data is polled can also be configured: *High* or *Slow*.